fernandokosh/redmine_time_tracker/README.markdown

 # Redmine Time Tracker plugin

+_Note:_ We are working on a complete rewrite of this plugin.
+Checkout this issue for more infos: [#194](https://github.com/hicknhack-software/redmine_time_tracker/issues/194)

 Time tracker is a Redmine plugin to ease time tracking when working on an issue.
 The plugin allows to start/stop a timer on a per user basis.
 The timer can be started with or without any reference to a Redmine Issue.
 If you track multiple timelogs without Issue references, you are able to reference Issues later.